yongrong-qiu/retina-axon-model/README.md

 2. **Analyses** — notebooks and scripts for analyses performed both on digital twin model outputs and on directly recorded responses to parametric stimuli.
 The folder structure mirrors the figures in the paper (see [Analyses](#analyses) below).

 > **Data availability:** Experimental data (calcium imaging recordings, retinal datasets) are stored externally.
 Links to the data will be provided here upon publication.
+The data for training the digital twin model is available from [here](https://huggingface.co/datasets/open-retina/open-retina/tree/main/franke_lab/qiu_2026).

 ---